 Through careful dark web monitoring, however, investigators may have been clued in advance of the shutdown.

 Here is a post indicating that Samsara is experiencing heavy DDoS attacks:

 Although this could be a troll post or someone imitating a Samasara Market admin; it’s often an indicator that there is instability in a marketplace.
 Law enforcement investigators can take these posts into consideration when keeping their eye on these darkweb markets and going after the admins.
-The original post is no longer available; but it can be found in Webhose’s Cyber API repository.
+The original post is no longer available; but it can be found in Webhose’s Dark Web Monitoring API repository.

 Here’s another example of how advanced web monitoring technology was able to identify one of these evolving markets.

 Tochka, a dark web marketplace selling illegal drugs, stolen data and other services.
 It began offering its services as early as 2015.
 The marketplace stopped working on November 28, 2019 without any prior notice.
 Users claimed that it was due to an exit scam but it is unclear what actually happened.
 But just a few days later after the shutdown on December 3, 2019, Webhose’s Cyber team identified a new marketplace, Axcess Market, that uses Tochka’s website template.
 This was seen in striking similarities to the UX/UI and site architecture of the two sites (i.e. similar homepages, login and site categories).